muningis/conform/docs/configuration.md

 When you need to setup a list of fields, you can pass the parent field config to the[useFieldList](/packages/conform-react/README.md#usefieldlist) hook to get access to each item field with name infered automatically as well.

+For information about modifying list (e.g. append / remove / reorder), see the [Modifying a list](/docs/intent-button.md#modifying-a-list) section.

 <!-- /col -->

 <!-- col sticky=true -->